OpenDebates/Erin/docs/manual/usage.rst

 Starting Erin
 ===============

 Now that we have a config file ready.
 Let's save it is somewhere.
-By convention, it's named ``app.cfg``.
+By convention, it's named ``config.toml``.

 Now let's tell Erin to start by passing the path to this file as an argument.

 ::

-    erin start --config /path/to/app.cfg
+    erin start --config /path/to/config.toml

 .. note::

-    You can also place it in the ``erin/app.cfg`` folder of the repository if you installed from source.
+    You can also save it as ``Erin/erin/erin.toml`` in the repository if you installed from source.
-    However, you must make sure to name it ``app.cfg`` in this case or Erin will throw an error.
+    However, you must make sure to name it ``erin.toml`` in this case or Erin will switch to trying environment variables.